SpotIt+: Verification-based Text-to-SQL Evaluation with Database Constraints: Introduction

 A natural concern with verification-based evaluation is the practical relevance of the discovered counterexamples.
 In addition to explicitly stated integrity constraints (e.g., primary keys and foreign key relationships), databases often contain domain-specific constraints that are implicit yet should be obeyed from a practical standpoint.
 With these constraints unexposed to the underlying verifier, the found counterexample databases might reveal discrepancies that only occur in pathological corner cases that are impossible or unlikely to arise in practice.
-Although the ultimate assessment of realism rests with human judgment, we argue that a practical \txttosql evaluation framework should strive to ensure that counterexamples reflect plausible data distributions whenever possible.
+Although the ultimate assessment of realism rests with human judgment, that is, the user is ultimately responsible and uniquely eligible to decide which constraints best reflect their domain, we argue that a practical \txttosql evaluation framework should strive to ensure that counterexamples reflect plausible data distributions whenever possible.

 In this paper, we present \spotitplus, a bounded-verification-based tool for \txttosql evaluation. \spotitplus goes beyond an open-source implementation of the verification-based pipeline described in prior work~\cite{spotit}.
 It features a constraint-extraction pipeline that mines database constraints from example databases.
-These constraints are encoded as SMT constraints during bounded verification.
+These constraints are encoded as additional SMT constraints during bounded verification, effectively augmenting the integrity constraints in the underlying verification formula and restricting the solver's search to database instances that respect realistic data distributions.

 Purely rule-based constraint mining, however, risks overfitting to idiosyncrasies of the example databases.
 To mitigate this risk, \spotitplus incorporates a large language model (LLM) to assess whether a mined constraint represents a genuine domain property before including it in the verification query.
+Note that constraint extraction is inherently a best-effort procedure, and \spotitplus does not claim to fully solve the challenge of realistic \txttosql evaluation; rather, our goal is to provide configurable and practical additions to existing \txttosql evaluation options.

 We employ \spotitplus to evaluate ten state-of-the-art \txttosql methods on the popular BIRD dataset~\cite{birdleader}.
 Our results show that incorporating the extracted database constraints yields more realistic counterexamples, while still uncovering a substantial number of discrepancies that test-based evaluation overlooks.
 To summarize, our contributions include: \begin{itemize}[topsep=3pt, itemsep=2pt, parsep=0pt] \item \spotitplus, an open-source verification-based tool\footnote{Available at \url{https://github.com/ai-ar-research/SpotIt-plus}} for \txttosql evaluation; \item A constraint-extraction pipeline that combines rule-based specification mining with LLM-based validation and repair; \item An empirical evaluation demonstrating that \spotitplus improves the realism of counterexamples while preserving strong discrepancy-detection capability. \end{itemize}